asjadjawed/short-url-server/Docs/QA.md

      - It should not be sequential
      - It should have unique and uniform distribution while generating from a pool
      - It should avoid abusive words
-     - It should scale and allow millions of users to generated unique urls fast, reliably without collisions in persistence layer.
+     - It should scale and allow millions of users to generated unique urls fast, reliably without collisions.

     Usually the algorithms used for slug generation are [MD5](https://www.wikiwand.com/en/MD5) (which may lead to collisions) or [base64](https://www.wikiwand.com/en/Base64#/URL_applications) encoding (which leads to long slugs and in some cases non-uniform distribution of character pool in basic implementations)